atk4/data/docs/typecasting.rst

     $m['age'] = '49.80';
     $m['name'] = '       John';

-    echo $m['age']; // 49
+    echo $m['age']; // 49 - normalization cast value to integer
-    echo $m['name']; // 'John'
+    echo $m['name']; // 'John' - normalization trims value

 Undefined type
 --------------
-If you do not set type for a field, Agile Data will attempt to keep value unmodified.
+If you do not set type for a field, Agile Data will not normalize and type-cast its value.

 Because of the loose PHP types, you can encounter situations where undefined type is changed from `'4'` to `4`.
 This change is still considered "dirty".

-If you use with a typeless numeric value in SQL, the response from SQL does not distinguish between integers and strings, so your value will be stored as "string" inside the model.
+If you use numeric value with a type-less field, the response from SQL does not distinguish between integers and strings, so your value will be stored as "string" inside the model.

 The same can be said about forms, which submit all their data through POST request that has no types, so undefined type fields should work relatively good with the standard setup of Agile Data + Agile Toolkit + SQL.